HattoriHanzo12/Random_Faces/README.md

 1. **Conceptualization**: Inspired by On-chain Monkey (OCM)’s innovative use of Ordinals for digital collectibles, I set out to create random SVG faces on Bitcoin, learning from OCM’s approach to blockchain art.
 2. **Script Development**: I wrote `generate.js` to produce dynamic faces, iterating on design and randomness.
 OCM’s p5.js examples guided my learning, while Grok provided critical insights on JavaScript and p5.js implementation, helping me debug and optimize the generation process.
 3. **Inscription Preparation**: Using `all_inscriptions.txt` and `inscriptions.json`, I prepared metadata, leveraging OCM’s structuring techniques.
 Grok assisted in understanding JSON formatting and Git workflows, ensuring smooth management of inscription data.
 4. **Minting (In Progress)**: Inscriptions are being prepared for minting using a synced Bitcoin Core node on an external drive at `/Volumes/BitcoinDrive/Bitcoin` and the `ord` CLI with an index at `/Volumes/BitcoinDrive/ord`.
 The `ord` index is currently syncing (from block 854067 to 887766 as of the last update), a process I refined with OCM’s documentation and Grok’s step-by-step guidance on node setup and `ord` usage.
-Three test mints will be created as examples, with their details documented below once complete.
+Three test mints have been selected (`random_face_mint_5.png`, `random_face_mint_11.png`, `random_face_mint_12.png`), with their details documented below once minted.
-5. **Visualization and Documentation**: I captured static PNGs of three example mints by creating `sketch.js` with Grok’s help to use p5.js rendering.
+5. **Visualization and Documentation**: I captured static PNGs of example mints by creating `sketch.js` with Grok’s help to use p5.js rendering, adjusting eye shapes and backgrounds for variety.
 Grok also played a pivotal role in crafting this README, providing clarity and structure to document my journey.

 ## Project Details
 - **Protocol**: Ordinals